-The minimum sidewalk line is the line created by measuring the minimum sidewalk width (as shown in Figure 5.1-2) from the Primary Curb Line.
-The Primary Curb Line is the predominant face of curb line of a given block, and shall not include "bulb outs" or reductions in sidewalk width at intersections.
+The minimum sidewalk line is the line created by measuring the minimum sidewalk width from the Primary Curb Line.
+The Primary Curb Line is the predominant back of curb line of a given block, and shall not include "bulb outs" or reductions in sidewalk width at intersections.

 As illustrated here, some parcels may not currently provide sufficient width to meet the minimum sidewalk requirement.
-In these cases, the property owner must provide additional paved area through an easement and/or dedication.
-FAR shall be calculated based on full parcel area if required to meet sidewalk width minimum.
+In these cases, the property owner must provide additional paved area through an easement.
+FAR shall be calculated based on full parcel area, not the reduced area if required to meet sidewalk width minimum.